 - Contemplate that the same consciousness exists in all bodies.

-You might want to learn more about chakras, Trataka, Raja Yoga, Kriya Yoga, Nada Yoga, Tantra if you want to grasp more on this topic.
+You might want to learn more about chakras, Trataka, Raja Yoga, Kriya Yoga, Nada Yoga, and Tantra if you want to grasp more on this topic.

 Who is it for?